section-engineering-education/engineering-education/articles/how-to-fix-and-prevent-sql-injection-in-wordpress/index.md

 SQLi in [WordPress](https://kinsta.com/knowledgebase/what-is-wordpress/) is [ranked the second most critical vulnerability](secure.wphackedhelp.com).
 [Updating your WordPress website](https://wordpress.org/support/article/updating-wordpress/) can shield you from SQLi; however, third-party themes and plugins still pose a significant threat.
 <!--more-->
 ### Introduction
 SQLi is the manipulation of a security flaw in database systems.
-WordPress, as a platform, runs server-side scripts in PHP.
+WordPress, as a platform, runs server-side scripts in PHP and uses SQL databases.
 Hence, SQL and PHP make WordPress websites vulnerable to attackers.
 They could insert malicious URLs (which are embedded with commands) that trigger unwanted behaviours from your database.

 Consequently, your database's sensitive information is exposed or leaked to hackers, which they can use to manipulate your WordPress website.